huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Guidance on Connection Reuse, Close, and Reestablishment

-For DNS clients that use library functions such as "getaddrinfo()" and "gethostbyname()", current implementations are known to open and close TCP connections for each DNS query.
-To avoid excess QUIC connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.
+Historic implementations of DNS stub resolvers are known to open and close TCP connections for each DNS query. [@?RFC7766] provides updated guidance on DNS over TCP much of which is applicable to DNS over QUIC.

+To avoid excess QUIC
+connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.
 Alternatively, they may prefer to use UDP to a DNS over QUIC-enabled caching resolver on the